In this Section

 Tony Holland

-Tony Holland has spent the last 20+ years as a consultant for a large international technology company, where he currently works on harmonisation between world-wide standards, industry and with UK and EU governmental policy and regulation.
+Tony has spent the last 20+ years as a consultant for a large international technology company, where he currently works as the UK representative on harmonisation between world-wide standards, industry and with UK and EU governmental policy and regulation.

 For a number of years Tony has also been the director of a Management Company operating in the property sector.

-Tony has been a governor at Middleton for six years and has been subject link governor for curriculum subjects including Science, Art and Music, regularly reviewing these subjects with the subject leader form the school to monitor the quality and effectiveness of the subjects being taught.
-He is also the chair person for the PPC committee and the vice-chair to the local governing body.
+Tony has been a governor at Middleton since 2014, originally starting as a parent governor.
+During his time Tony has been link governor for curriculum subjects including Science, Art and Music, regularly reviewing these subjects with the subject leader form the school to monitor the quality and effectiveness of the subjects being taught.
+Currently Tony is the development governor and the chair person for the Pupil, Pastoral and Curriculum (PPC) committee along with being the vice-chair to the local governing body.

 Mike Taylor